 The Next Step on my Journey

-I was promoted to blue belt by Alex Martins on December 12th, 2015.
-I was and still am unbelievably humbled and honored to achieve this next step along my lifelong journey.
-I currently compete in the IBJJF light feather division, 118.0 pounds and under in gi, and 114.0 pounds and under in nogi.
+I was promoted to the rank of blue belt by Alex Martins on December 12th, 2015, and am currently a four stripe blue belt.
+Even after four years I am still unbelievably humbled and honored to achieve this next step along my lifelong journey, and see this as a stepping stone and growing phase.

 I try to compete about once a month to truly assess my progression.
-For me, I find tournaments give the motivation I need to progress with my short-term goals while maintaining realistic long term goals.
-I believe that having short term goals and long term goals in Jiu Jitsu (or anything) can help maintain positivity and direction in achieving your dreams.
+For me, I find tournaments give me the motivation I need to progress with my short-term goals while maintaining realistic long term goals.
+I believe that having short term goals and long term goals in Jiu Jitsu help maintain positivity and direction in achieving your dreams.

 Jiu jitsu has become an integral part of my life.
-When I’m not training, I’m writing about it, journaling what I learned in class or looking at youtube videos about it.
+When I’m not training, I’m writing about it, journaling what I learned in class or looking at youtube videos.
 When I’m not writing, I’m thinking about it, and even dreaming about it at night.
-But it has not only become important to me, but also my family.
-I am a proud mother of a 4 year old toddler, who is just starting to love jiu jitsu.
-She comes with me to class, and as soon as class is over, she’s bowing to go on the mats, running around like she’s doing warm-ups, and always beaming.
-Coach Alex is one of her favorite people, and she is constantly asking to go to the gym and to see Coach Alex.
-In fact there’s a few times she keeps me honest and will tell me I have to go train.
-I know it’ll become a family sport in a few years and I cannot wait to watch jiu jitsu help her grow as a person as it’s helped me.
+It has not only become important to me, but also my family.
+I am a proud mother, and my daughter is starting to love jiu jitsu as much as me.
+She comes with me to class, and is starting to train with Coach Foster.
+In fact there’s are times she keeps me honest and will tell me I have to go train.
 She is an integral part of why jiu jitsu means so much to me.
-The changes I saw in myself both physical and emotional are indescribable.
+The changes I saw in myself both physically, emotionally, and mentally are indescribable.
 If she has a chance to experience even a fraction of that, I know it will help her grow and succeed in life.

 Why Women Who Roll